tokuhira/M5Stack_FINGER_SerialDemo/README.txt

   Since it is not a robust code, I just uploaded the code for UNIT's healthness check.

 Todo:
+- Making the UI to run without debug serial connection.
-- Looking for the datasheet of the unit.
+- Looking for the datasheet of the unit in English or Japanese.